|Coyote Motor Differences||Gen 1 Coyote (2011-2014 Mustang)||Gen 2 Coyote (2015-2017 Mustang)||Gen 3 Coyote (2018+ Mustang)|

 |Horsepower||412 Horsepower/420 Horsepower||435 Horsepower||460 Horsepower|

-This was Fords chance to speak to the enthusiast by bringing back the iconic 5.0L.
+This was Ford's chance to speak to the enthusiast by bringing back the iconic 5.0L.
 However, this time it boasted 412HP!
-Ford produced a remarkable engine with lower emissions, better economy, more power and less vibration.
+Ford produced a remarkable engine with lower emissions, better economy, more power, and less vibration.
 This brought new light to the Ford Mustang.
 The coyote has evolved over the years into the Boss 302 and the new VooDoo 5.2L version in the Shelby GT350.
-With many aftermarket parts, the all new Coyote could make serious HP with out justifying drive ability.
-Although these engines were very similar Ford changes little things through out the years.
+With many aftermarket parts, the all-new Coyote could make serious HP without affecting driveability.
+Although these engines were very similar Ford changes little things throughout the years.

 The first year of the coyote made its statement by producing 412 hp at 6,500 rpm and 390 lb-ft of torque at 4250 rpm while making 11:1 compression.
 Starting with a clean slate, Ford engineered the 5.0L with power, efficiency, and economy in mind.
 They did this by utilizing a string aluminum block with deep-skirting, high flow heads, variable cam timing, a composite intake, and tuned headers!

 The 5.0L coyote V-8 continued to make impressive numbers increasing 8 hp while keeping the torque the same as the previous 2011-2012 Mustang GT model.
 The 2013-14 Coyote Block had smaller head bolts than the previous year and no oil cooling jets.
 The 2013-14 Mustang benefits from a phosphorous coating on the pistons as well as the piston rings from the Boss 302’s V8, and powertrain calibration improvements contribute to the increase in power as well.